aymanjebril2/finanseer/README.md

 2. Install the heroku cli
 3. Authenticate to your account
 4. Add the remote repository `heroku`
-5. on the latest `master` branch you want to deploy from, run `yarn deploy:heroku`
+5. On the latest `master` branch you want to deploy from, run `yarn deploy:heroku`
+6. View the deployed web app at https://finanseer.herokuapp.com

 ## Important Links